bamanerd/Arduinocode/README.txt

   refer to branch lm4040 will do testing to see which is more accurate prefer the ability to read amperage with hall sensor even though it is calculated.
 Will recreate coding with lm4040

+zarboz 20150524.2356:
+  For kicks lets make a 3 number 7 segment display branch I like the look of the gryphon over the OLED screen the LCD is much easier to read.